-- 4.13 This Authority will only issue licences to individuals who have a legal entitlement to live and work in the UK. - 4.14 Proof of the right to live and work in the UK must be provided by the applicants in accordance with Immigration legislation.
-As a part of the application process, individuals are required to present original documentation for verification and copies will be made and retained on file.
-The Home Office has produced Guidance which details the documents that can be used.
-A link to the Guidance can be found here: https://www.gov.uk/topic/immigration-operational-guidance - 4.15 If an individual is not a UK or EEA national then they will need to obtain permission to live and work in the UK. - 4.16 Individuals may have a permanent or temporary right to live and work in the UK.
+Prove your right to work to an employer - GOV.UK (www.gov.uk)

+- 4.15 If an individual is not a UK national then they will need to obtain permission to live and work in the UK. - 4.16 Individuals may have a permanent or temporary right to live and work in the UK.
 Licences will not be issued for a period any longer than the permission given to live and work in the UK. - 4.17 This Authority will work in conjunction with the Home Office or its appointed agents to ensure immigration offences are minimised.
 This Authority may exercise discretion to grant or renew a licence, or suspend or revoke an existing licence if an individual is found to be living or working in the UK without the relevant authorisation (driver and operator licences granted after 1st December 2016 lapse if the right to remain or work in the UK is lost and no action is necessary on the part of the Council).